-These articles touch on various aspects of agenting and working with agents.
+These articles touch on various aspects of the agent’s role in the publishing process.
 They may help in identifying candidates to query or to invite to a writing conference.

 Keep in mind that sometimes agents retire or move to a different literary agency or start their own.
 Double check their job status before reaching out.

 Agent Query: agent research resource.